picrap/FrenchRepublicanCalendar/README.md

 * `FrenchRepublicanCalendar`, a `Calendar` implementation for French Republican calendar.

 ## More about the French republican calender
 Documentation and code come from https://www.fourmilab.ch/documents/calendar/
+More information about calendar can be found at https://en.wikipedia.org/wiki/French_Republican_calendar